mstrimas/smoothr/README.md

 Contributing
 ------------

-To contribute to this development of this project please refer to the [guidelines](CONTRIBUTING.md).
+To contribute to the development of this project please refer to the [guidelines](CONTRIBUTING.md).